Posterior error bounds for prior-driven balancing in linear Gaussian inverse problems: Acknowledgments

 \section{Acknowledgments}

 The authors thank Giuseppe Carere (Uni.
 Potsdam) for suggesting this collaboration, Elizabeth Qian (Georgia Tech.) for many fruitful discussions about her work and other MOR methods, and Melina Freitag (Uni.
 Potsdam) for her feedback on the manuscript.
+The research of the authors has been partially funded by the Deutsche Forschungsgemeinschaft (DFG) --- \href{https://gepris.dfg.de/gepris/projekt/318763901}{Project-ID 318763901} --- SFB1294 ``Data Assimilation''.